-In April of 1920, 336 Commonwealth was purchased from Joseph Draper by Clara Agatha (McNamee) Bradshaw, the wife of stockbroker James Edwin Bradshaw.
-They were living there by they 1920-1921 winter season.
+On April 14, 1920, 336 Commonwealth was purchased from Joseph Draper by Clara Agatha (McNamee) Bradshaw, the wife of stockbroker James Edwin Bradshaw.
 They previously had lived in Winchester.

-In the summer of 1923, 336 Commonwealth was purchased from the Bradshaws by Dr. William H. Regan.
-The transaction was reported in the Boston Globe on August 12, 1923.
-He was a physician and ear, ear, and throat specialist, and converted the property into a combination of medical offices and lodgings.
+On June 29, 1923, 336 Commonwealth was purchased from the Bradshaws by Dr. William H. Regan.
+He was a physician and eye, ear, and throat specialist, and converted the property into a combination of medical offices and lodgings.
 He and several other physicians maintained his offices there.
-A bachelor, he lived in Cambridge but probably also maintained lodgings at 336 Commonwealth.
+A bachelor, he lived in Cambridge and also maintained lodgings at 336 Commonwealth.

 In April of 1928, John E. Regan (William Regan’s brother) et al applied for (and subsequently received) permission to install a fire escape.
 The intended occupancy of the property was shown as being a lodging house.

 By 1929, 336 Commonwealth was the home of Mrs. Flora Harriet (Sharp) Lowe, the former wife of Edward Stephen Lowe, who operated it as a lodging house.
 She had lived at 378 Marlborough in 1928.
 She continued to live at 336 Commonwealth in 1930.

 The property was not listed in the 1931 List of Residents and was shown as vacant in the 1931 and 1932 City Directories.